Corbyn wants tools for ‘massive multi-person online deliberation’ – here are some ways he could do it

 Digital outreach and social media have played an important role for Jeremy Corbyn from the start.
 This week, Labour’s digital democracy manifesto marked the beginning of his much more ambitious agenda to 'democratise the internet'.
 The 10-point plan covered topics as wide as digital inclusion, open education, and internet rights.

 Politics itself, Corbyn suggested, is becoming subject to technological innovation in the same way that digital tools have changed all other aspects of our lives.
 In this vein, the final manifesto proposal makes the case for 'Massive, multi-stakeholder online deliberation', including 'both online and offline meetings for individuals and communities to deliberate about pressing political issues and participate in devising new legislation'.
 The following post focuses on this single aspect of the manifesto.
-Indeed our work on digital democracy - both D-CENT and our ongoing research - has looked at this idea in depth.
+Our work on digital democracy - both D-CENT and our ongoing research - has looked at this idea in depth.
 I’ll argue here that there is a lot to commend in this ambition, pointing to some existing experiments along the way.

 The manifesto is short and quite vague about the details of what a 'multi-person online deliberation' platform might look like, and as a result some have responded with scepticism that the description amounts to little more than Twitter.
 Indeed most people’s experiences of online political discussion reaches only as far as social media.